RakibRahman/kotlin/README.md

 - sets are unordered and only store unique items.
 - As sets are unordered, you can't access an item at a particular index.

+# Map

+- Maps store items as key-value pairs.
+Access item with key.
+- Key must be unique but duplicate values are allowed.